marad/blog/_posts/2015-11-10-cake-pattern.md

 # The Cake Pattern

-_Cake Pattern_ is solves the same problem.
+_Cake Pattern_ solves the same problem.
 It allows you to specify dependencies of your components, but it does this a little different.
 It never takes the control of the component creation.
 How is that possible?
 Well - by proper structuring your code.
 That's the trick.
 Did you think that the _pattern_ part was a hoax?

-Let's see some example.
+Let's take a look at an example.
 Assume that we want to create the `Bakery` which bakes bread (duh!).
 There is also the `Mill` which can supply some flour.
 Obviously the `Bakery` is going to need the flour from the `Mill` - thus creating dependency.
 Also let's not dive to deep in this and assume that `Mill` just produces flour out of thin air.

 With dependency injection you would normally create the two components, and somehow tell the injector that `Bakery` would like to have `Mill` instance injected.
 The cake pattern is different because it uses interfaces to denote that the dependency will be available some time later.
 To do that we use a few scala `trait`s that enable us to mix the implementation of that interfaces when creating the actual working instance of an object.